escorciav/moments-retrieval-page/README.md

 # News

 2020-07-30.
-Work, was rejected from ECCV'20(the fourth time due to novelty stuck_out_tongue_closed_eyes), will be released before CVPR'21 deadline.
+Work, ~was rejected from ECCV'20 (the fourth time due to novelty 😝!)~, will be released before CVPR'21 deadline.
 Get in touch if you plan to run comparsions!

 2019-11-08.
 Release features, baseline results, temporal proposals details.